guicamalv/video-to-frames-GUI/README.md

 ## 📸 Output

-All frames will be saved as:
+All frames will be saved in the selected format as:

 ```
-frame_00000.jpg
+frame_00000.jpg or frame_00000.png
-frame_00001.jpg
 ...
 ```